-The gratismembership includes:
+The free membership includes:

-- Limited access to almost all SEO tools (OnPage optimization etc.)
+- Limited access to almost all SEO tools (onpage optimization etc.)

-Use Google Auto-Suggest as a keyword tool
+Use Google Suggest as a keyword tool

-This is the function that suggests additions to your search query:
+The feature suggest additions to your search query:

 - Open an incognito tab in a browser of your choice